L1cardo/RH-Pilot-Local-Importer/README.md

 - `Class Name`: Any Class Name you want, can not be the same as existed ones

-- `Heat`: Heat name, Pilots in the same heat MUST have the same Heat name
+- `Heat`: Heat name, Pilots that have the same Heat name will be placed in the same Heat

 - `Pilot`: Pilot name, Callsign will also use Pilot name